CarlWright/NGerlguten/readme.md

 ###    pdf_lib:moveAndShow(PDF, 50, 700, "Hello Joe from Gutenburg"),

-       To move to position (50,700) and place the "Hello Joe from Gutenberg content"
+       To move to position (50,700) and place the "Hello Joe from Gutenberg" content

 ###    Serialised = pdf:export(PDF),